margaretleedees2/margaretleedees2.github.io/source/_posts/2013-10-20-inheritance-and-mixins.markdown

 At the end of last week, we discussed inheritance and modules.
 I needed to review it as not all of it had sunk-in at runtime-lecture.
 So here goes:

-If Ruby Classes free us from redunancy by making certain methods available to all instances of that class, then inheritance seems to build on that notion of "sharing code" in that it allow a Class to make its capabilities available to a sub-class(es) which can then include further specificity and additional methods.
+If one of the many purposes of Ruby Classes is to help free us from redunancy by making certain methods available to all instances of that class.
+Along that line it seems inheritance builds on the notion of "sharing" in that it allows a Class to make its capabilities available to sub-classes and include further specificity and/or additional methods where necessary.

-When I looked it up, people liked using various taxonomies to help illustrate [this](http://www.rubist.net/~slagell/ruby/inheritance.html).

-I'll do the same but instead plants instead of animals/mammals/etc.  The plant kingdom has characteristics that are true for all things defined as plants such as attributes as they are cellular, they can convert energy from sunlight to food, they can propogate etc.
+As I researched inheritance up, people liked using taxonomies to help illustrate [this](http://www.rubist.net/~slagell/ruby/inheritance.html).
+I'll do the same but instead use plants instead of animals/mammals/etc.  The plant kingdom has certain characteristics that hold true for all things defined as plants including such attributes as-- they are cellular, they can convert energy from sunlight to food, they can propogate etc.

 There are two primary subclasses of plants: seed-bearing and spore-bearing.
-Both subclasses possess plant kingdom characteristics (cellular, absorb sunlight) but also possess additional specifics such as being able to have flowers, being able to either absorb water or circulate fluids throughout itself or being of a certain sex or asexual.
+Both subclasses possess the primary plant kingdom characteristics (cellular, absorb sunlight) but they also possess additional specifics such as being able to have flowers, being able to either absorb water or circulate fluids throughout itself or being of a certain sex or asexual.

 So in Ruby: